apache/storm/README.md

-Implement Storm with Java.
+JStorm is java storm.

 if you have any question, please contact to hustjackie@gmail.com

-# Why we wan't implement JStorm?
+# Why we want to implement JStorm?
-Storm is wonderful product, but it is implemented with Clojure.
-We don't like clojure. it isn't a populate language, so in Alibaba, few people can fix the bug of storm.<br />
+Storm is a wonderful product, but it is being implemented with Clojure.
+We don't like clojure, which isn't a populate language.
+So in Alibaba, few guys can fix the bug of storm.<br />
-We are the first users of Storm since it has been open source.
-During using, we found several problem such as zeromq, zookeeper, performance.
+At the same time, we found several problem such as zeromq, zookeeper, performance.
-So we decide to implement JStorm.
+So we decide to implement JStorm, implementing storm with java.
 # What's the status of JStorm?
-From 20130430, Alipay begin to use JStorm.
-Today 20130901, JStorm of Alipay will handle 40TB/3billion message from outside .
-In some topology, it won't allow lose one message.
+From 2013-05-01, Alipay begin to use JStorm.
+Till now 2013-09-01, JStorm of Alipay will handle 40TB/3billion messages from other cluster .
+In some topologies, it won't allow lose one message.
 # What is difference between JStorm and Storm?
-In general, JStorm is Java Storm, most of all client interfaces are from Storm. so the old topology can directly run on JStorm without any change.<br />
+In general, JStorm is Java Storm, most of all client interfaces are from Storm. so the old topology can directly run on JStorm without any change, even building.<br />
-But there are 3 point different from Storm.<br />
+But there are 3 points different from Storm.<br />
 <br />JStorm is more stable than Storm
 <br />JStorm is more fast than Storm
-<br />Jstorm provide more useful feature.
+<br />Jstorm provide more useful features.
-<br />Please refer to the file "changehistory"
+<br />Please refer to the file "changehistory" for details
 # How to build/deploy?
-Please refer to the file "deploy"
+Please refer to the file "deploy" for details